Ricky Bryant: New England Patriots

 On May 2, 2004, Bryant signed with the New England Patriots as an undrafted free agent.
 He was released on September 5, 2004.
 On December 7, 2004, he signed with the New England Patriots to join their practice squad.
 On February 16, 2005, he re-signed with the New England Patriots and was allocated to the Hamburg Sea Devils of the NFL Europe for the 2005 season.

 San Diego Chargers

 On May 31, 2006, he signed with the San Diego Chargers.
 On September 2, 2006, he was released.
 On November 15, 2006, he was signed to the team's practice squad.

-Post-playing career
+Pawn Stars appearance

 Despite never playing a single game while with the Patriots, Bryant received a Super Bowl ring following their victory over the Philadelphia Eagles in Super Bowl XXXIX.
 He later did a deal involving his ring with a broker but never came back to retrieve it.
 The ring was subsequently featured on a 2011 episode of Pawn Stars, in which it was sold for $21,000.